suryaahdiyat/Belajar-Data-Analis/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

-To find the most demanded skills for the top 3 most popular data roles.
-I filtered out these positions by which one were the most popular, and got the top 5 skills for these top 3 roles.
-This query highlight the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.
+To identify the most in-demand skills for the top three data roles, I filtered the positions based on their popularity and then extracted the five key skills for each role.
+This query highlights the most common job titles along with their top skills, making it clear which skills I should prioritize depending on the role I aim for.

-View my notebook with detailed steps here:
+You can view my notebook with the detailed steps here: [2_skill_demand.ipynb](File Python\py_with_lukebarousse\project_course\3_project\2_skill_demand.ipynb)